BLD | ACDMY Accelerate Your Business Growth

 What can be said for 2021 is that it provided us all with some time to think and what may happen in 2022; are we ready for a different world?

-The trends for 2022 are an extension of what we see now and how technology supports what we do in business and our day to day lives.
+The trends for 2022 are an extension of what we see now and how technology supports what we do in business and our day-to-day lives.
 The trend patterns will incorporate more online programs since these are both convenient and economical to run.
-Being able to participate in group sessions of an online nature allow participants to engage in an anonymous or open manner allowing everyone to manage sessions according to their own particular needs.
-Training online also creates a larger pool of participants and opportunity to create effective working groups which can be geographically distant.
+Being able to participate in group sessions of an online nature allows participants to engage anonymously or openly, allowing everyone to manage sessions according to their own particular needs.
+Training online also creates a larger pool of participants and the opportunity to create effective working groups which can be geographically distant.

-We continuously need to be a little more street smart to maintain a competitive profile in the business world.
-It’s of no surprise that the market will have new graduates entering the work force and increased labour forces from international markets making it ever more competitive for those currently employed or seeking employment.
+We continuously need to be a little more street-smart to maintain a competitive profile in the business world.
+Unsurprisingly, the market will have new graduates entering the workforce and increased labour forces from international markets, making it ever more competitive for those currently employed or seeking employment.

-Be agile, ready, and willing to be open to a new way of doing things and engagement with your business colleagues.
-Training is going to be something different in the new world of business and those companies who recognise a need to up-skill their staff will benefit significantly.
+Be agile, ready, and open to a new way of doing things and engaging with your business colleagues.
+Training will be something different in the new business world, and those companies who recognise a need to up-skill their staff will benefit significantly.

-There’s a potential downside of managing separation from the workplace and face to face real time contact.
-It might not sound critical at the moment however, human beings strive for contact with other humans and separation can cause problems of a psychosocial nature.
+There’s a potential downside to managing separation from the workplace and face-to-face real-time contact.
+It might not sound critical at the moment.
+However, human beings strive for contact with other humans, and separation can cause problems of a psychosocial nature.
 Maybe there will be a need to address this through online sessions to support the needs of staff and a recognition that this is a potential issue that can seriously affect the overall business development.